 There’s a new container village in Walthamstow that has an on site brewery and plenty of restaurants that will be opening throughout June.
 Expect a vegan street food spot, an Italian bakery, a burger joint, as well as many other options.

-The original Meatliquor - a burger and cocktail spot - has moved up the road to Marylebone, with even more cocktails and even more space.
-As well as their classic dishes like the Dead Hippie burger and their deep-fried mac and cheese, they’re serving food and drinks until late, and there’s also a ‘poke for jäger’ button.
-Because we haven’t made enough mistakes already.
+The original Meatliquor - a burger and cocktail spot - has moved up the road to Oxford Circus, with even more cocktails and even more space.
+As well as their classic dishes like the Dead Hippie burger and their deep-fried mac and cheese, they’re serving food until late and drinks until 3am daily.
+There’s also a ‘poke for jäger’ button - because we haven’t made enough mistakes already.

 The day has finally come.
 London has a Spandau Ballet themed restaurant.
 Kidding, Gold is a new three-story restaurant and late night bar on Portobello Road.
 They’re serving seasonal dishes designed for sharing, like chargrilled squid, nettle and sheep’s ricotta ravioli, and braised rabbit leg tortelloni.
 Heads up, as well as a pavement terrace, there’s also a patio area out back.